 You are considered to be in exceptional circumstances if:

-•you have left the care of Child, Youth and Family, or
+you have left the care of Child, Youth and Family, or

-•your parents or guardian can't support you.
+your parents or guardian can't support you.
 This could be because they are in prison, in hospital, deceased, or overseas, or

-•your relationship with your parents or guardians has broken down and no one can support you financially, or
+your relationship with your parents or guardians has broken down and no one can support you financially, or

-•there is a good reason why you can no longer live with your parents or guardian, or be supported by them or anyone else.
+there is a good reason why you can no longer live with your parents or guardian, or be supported by them or anyone else.

 You would not be considered to be in exceptional circumstances if you have the option of living with a parent or guardian but choose not to without a good and sufficient reason.